Yoshii64/YAWT-yet-another-windows-toolbox-/README.md

-a Windows toolbox to help you with performance and getting you started with a Windows install. it uses code from various other scripts combined into one script.
+A Windows toolbox to help you with performance and getting you started with a Windows install.
+It uses code from various other scripts combined into one script.

-recommended to run as admin.
+Recommended to run as admin or using NSudo.

-some parts of code (or the ideas) are from [Atlas](https://atlasos.net/), DuckOS (cannot find link. very sorry), [Nyne (Neptune OS)](https://github.com/NyneDZN/NeptuneOS), [CoutX](https://github.com/UnLovedCookie/CoutX) and [Privacy.Sexy](https://privacy.sexy/).
+Some parts of code (or the ideas) are from [Atlas](https://atlasos.net/), DuckOS (cannot find link. very sorry), [Nyne (Neptune OS)](https://github.com/NyneDZN/NeptuneOS), [CoutX](https://github.com/UnLovedCookie/CoutX) and [Privacy.Sexy](https://privacy.sexy/).

+Discord server coming soon!